WebAssembly/spec/md-proto/WebAssembly.md

 zero.

 The contents of the [Data Section](#data-section) are loaded into this array.
-Each [string] is loaded into linear memory at its associated offset.
+Each [string] is loaded into linear memory at its associated start offset.

 **Trap:** Dynamic Resource Exhaustion, if dynamic resources are insufficient to support creation of the array.